MightyKnight/ShieldDisruptor/README.md

-A simple fabric mod to hide shields while not defending or to hide other offhand items (specified in the settings).
+A simple fabric mod to hide shields while not defending or to hide other offhand items (specified in the settings).<br>
+By default it hides the shield when not blocking and the totem of undying.

 This is a port of the original ShieldDisruptor by [HeyZeer0](https://github.com/HeyZeer0) to newer Minecraft versions, as the original is abandoned.
 I'll try to maintain this as best as possible.